yuh-source/yuhs-chill-macro/README.md

 ## Features

 ### Macros
-- Easy To Use Macros For Every Stage
+- Inbuilt Macros For Every Stage
 	- This Includes All Acts, Legend Stages, and Raids
 - Automatic Setups For Each Stage
 - TinyTask Support For Custom Macros